EduardoNigro/pyev3/_sources/index.rst.txt

 Send direct commands to the **EV3** from your PC using a USB or WiFi connection.
-**pyev3** is an alternative to `pybricks <https://docs.pybricks.com/en/stable/index.html#>`__, which requires booting your EV3 brick from an SD card, and where micropython programs run in the brick's memory.
+**pyev3** is an alternative to `pybricks <https://docs.pybricks.com/en/stable/index.html#>`__, which requires booting the EV3 brick from an SD card, and where micropython programs run in the brick's memory.
 With **pyev3** you can use Python to run the EV3 as is.
 Just connect it to a USB port, or create a WiFi connection, and you're good to go!